mikolalysenko/planetary-navigator/README.md

 # planetary-navigator
-A 2-hop hub labelling based graph path finder written in JavaScript.
+A 2-hop hub labelling based graph path finder written in JavaScript, rewritten in JavaScript.